SeakyLuo/SMPlayer/README.md

 # SMPlayer
-A Simple Music Player that manages local music files better than Groove.
+A Simple Music Player that manages local music files based on the UI of Groove Music.

 # TO RUN
 Download it and open it using Visual Studio.